 Jiajia Zhang isn't a complete nobody though.
-He made name as a writer and earned screenplay credits for Wuershan's Dao Jian Xiao.
+He made his name as a writer and earned screenplay credits for Wuershan's Dao Jian Xiao.
 He also wrote the short story this film was based upon and shares writing credits with Wong Kar-wai.
-Even so, that alone doesn't score you a multi-star cast, two top notch cinematographers and all the promotional backing you could wish for.
+Even so, that alone doesn't score you a multi-star cast, two top-notch cinematographers and all the promotional backing you could wish for.
 Wong Kar-wai acted as producer for this film and at times it's difficult to assess just exactly how far his influence reached.
 Not that I want to take away from Zhang's accomplishments here, he is after all still credited as the sole director, but it's quite clear he got some help along the way.

-Bai Du Ren is by and large a comedy, but it's far from a simple genre effort.
+See You Tomorrow is by and large a comedy, but it's far from a simple genre effort.
 It's as much an ode to classic Hong Kong comedy (with extreme over-acting and overly cheesy effects) as it is a modern comedy about more contemporary problems.
 There are some funny pop references (hello King of Fighters), but also nods to some of the films Jet Tone produced along the way.
 All of that is wrapped up in an original concept with a somewhat surprising thread of solid drama running underneath, resulting in a film that feels fresh and unique.

 The film follows Chen Mo, a successful club owner who works as a "ferryman", a person who helps lost cases deal with their grief.
 He runs his club with three friends, each of them dealing with their own set of problems.
 But Mo becomes infatuated by Xiao Yu, his next door neighbor.
 Yu in her turn is smitten by Ma Li, her childhood idol.
-After a failed engagement, Ma Li is stuck in rut and in order to move his life (and career) along, Mo decides to become Yu's mentor, teaching her everything he knows.
+After a failed engagement, Ma Li is stuck in a rut and in order to move his life (and career) along, Mo decides to become Yu's mentor, teaching her everything he knows.

 Wong is renowned for his visual finesse and boy did he coach Zhang.
 The film is one big explosion of color, not a single frame looks dull or lifeless, everything from camera work to editing and lighting is leveraged to make the film look as dashing and alive as possible.
 It's a true visual spectacle, but only if you can handle its overly polished look.
 The film eschews any form of natural flair, going for a crafted and manufactured look instead.
 I'm sure it won't be everyone's cup of tea, but it's by far one of the best-looking films I've seen in a while.

 And then there's the stellar list of actors of course, a star-studded cast no first-time director could ever hope to afford by himself.
 Leading the pack is Tony Leung Chiu-Wai, assisted by Takeshi Kaneshiro, Eason Chan and Angelababy.
 Another notable performance comes from Sandrine Pinna, who is well on her way to become one of Taiwan's more recognizable faces.
 A big A-list cast is not always a successful match for a comedy like this, but compared to most A-list actors from other countries Chinese actors seem less worried about making a fool of themselves.
-Even celebrated actors like Tony Leung (The Eagle Shooting Heroes) or Takeshi Kaneshiro (who reprises Leung's lip-joke here) show no shame when they're asked to wear weird prosthetics in order to pry lose a quick laugh.
+Even celebrated actors like Tony Leung (The Eagle Shooting Heroes) or Takeshi Kaneshiro (who reprises Leung's lip-joke here) show no shame when they're asked to wear weird prosthetics in order to pry loose a quick laugh.
 Something I can definitely appreciate.

-Bau Du Ren is a pleasure to behold.
+See You Tomorrow is a pleasure to behold.
 It works both as a super stylish genre flick and as more accessible entertainment.
 There's plenty of talent involved and nobody disappoints.
 It's somewhat of a mess of influences, but the film itself always feels coherent and solid.
 It's a perfect ode to 25 years of Jet Tone and a testament to Wong Kar-wai's genius.
 On top of that, it's a more than pleasant introduction to Jiajia Zhang's directorial skills.
 Definitely one of the best Chinese films I've seen in a while.